jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 ## Help

-Further information about AdapTable is available at www.adaptabletools.com.
+Further information about AdapTable is available at our [Website](www.adaptabletools.com) and our [Help Site](https://adaptabletools.zendesk.com/hc/en-us)

-And there is detailed Help at https://adaptabletools.zendesk.com/hc/en-us.

-Developers can learn how to access AdapTable programmatically at https://api.adaptableblotter.com
+Developers can learn how to access AdapTable programmatically at [AdapTable Developer Documentation](https://api.adaptableblotter.com)

 For all enquiries please email [`support@adaptabletools.com`](mailto:support@adaptabletools.com).